-To achieve the global vision of carbon neutrality, the Group expects the evolution of the regulatory, technological and market landscape due to climate change, including the tightening of national policies, the emergence of environmentally related taxes, and the shifting of customer preference to an eco-friendlier resorts operation.
+To achieve the global vision of carbon neutrality, the Group expects the evolution of the regulatory, technological and market landscape due to climate change, including the tightening of national policies, the emergence of environmentally related taxes, and the shifting of customer preference to an eco-friendlier business operation.

 In response to the policy and legal risks as well as the reputation risks, the Group constantly monitors any changes in laws or regulations and global trends on climate change to avoid cost increments, non-compliance fines or reputational risks due to delayed response.
+For instance, Hong Kong will launch a new three-tier warning system ("the Hong Kong Heat Index") from May 15, 2023, to reduce the risk of heatstroke among outdoor and indoor workers without air conditioning and working near heat sources.
+The Group will closely monitor and ensure our operations fully comply with the new regulations.

 Besides the abovementioned risks, the Group encounters opportunities in the gradual growth of the market due to global climate change.
-Climate change is expected to further aggravate fire risk, especially in the summer, where scenarios project an increase in the number of years with high fire danger, an increase in the length of fire season and larger, more intense, and more frequent fires.
-The Group keeps continuously monitoring the various negative impacts of climate change closely.
+Climate change is expected to further aggravate fire risk, especially in the summer.
+We noticed that there is an increase in the length of fire season and larger, more intense, and more frequent fires.
+The Group will continue to monitor the various negative impacts of climate change closely.